-Why the Rolling Stones Disowned the Not-Really-Live ‘Got Live if You Want It’
+Why the Rolling Stones Disowned ‘Got Live if You Want It’

 It’s no wonder the Rolling Stones disowned Got Live If You Want It as the band’s first concert LP.
 With the amount of studio tracks and overdubs featured on the recording, the album is barely “live” at all.
 Lucky for them, there are no truth-in-advertising statutes for rock ’n’ roll.

-Ever since the album – named after Elmore James’ “Got Love If You Want It” – was released in the U.S. in December 1966, Stones fans have debated what portions are studio creations and what parts were actually recorded on stage.
+Ever since the album – named after Elmore James’ “Got Love If You Want It” – was released in the U.S. on Dec.
+3, 1966, Stones fans have debated what portions are studio creations and what parts were actually recorded on stage.
 The simultaneous release of a European export version, titled Have You Seen Your Mother Live, and subsequent compact-disc reissues only added to the confusion.

 The controversy begins with the original LP’s claim that the tracks were captured during a concert at the Royal Albert Hall.
 That's a flat-out lie, although it puts the Stones in good company when it comes to material supposedly recorded at the London venue.
 The Rolling Stones attempted to tape their performance at the Albert Hall, the first concert of a fall British tour, but an incredibly raucous crowd stormed the stage during the opening number and pretty much ruined any chance of a decent recording.